shree-2802/Typescript-Fundamentals/README.md

 ## Concepts
   Type creation for
+     ->Passing particular string as a prop
      ->ArrayOfObjects
      ->Passing children to a component
-     ->Passing JSX child to a component
+     ->Passing JSX as child to a component